 APW Logo: Calm In the Eye of the Storm

-Office professionals are often at a loss to explain to others what they do.
+Administrative professionals are often at a loss to explain to others what they do.
 I've heard or read this complaint many times from IAAP members.
 There are several reasons why this is the case.
-For one thing, the term "office professional" encompasses many, many different job titles: office administrator, assistant or coordinator; executive or personal assistant; secretary and receptionist, just to name a few.
+For one thing, the term "administrative professional" encompasses many, many different job titles: office administrator, assistant or coordinator; executive or personal assistant; secretary and receptionist, just to name a few.

 Add to that the sheer number of tasks these professionals perform every day.
 They adeptly jump from work involving technology, finance, customer services, logistics, contractors, the law, health care, human resources, taxes and government regulations all in one day and without blinking a well-trained eye.
 They unlock the front door in the morning and are the last to leave at the end of the day.
 Nothing happens in your business that doesn’t in some way cross their desks.